 Participants will be selected from applicants across the country to reflect the public media ecosystem—region served, audience, station licensee type, affiliate organizations—as well as a variety of diversity dimensions.
 They will convene virtually in five workshop days over five months.
 As graduates of the first classes help identify future class participants, PMDLI can quickly scale throughout the national public media ecosystem.

 The cost of PMDLI is $2,000 per participant.
-Applications for the fourth cohort are now open.
-Apply today
+Apply for a future cohort.

-For information: Anthony Padgett, president and CEO, South Carolina ETV, firstname.lastname@example.org, or Stephanie Frazier, assistant general manager, South Carolina ETV, email@example.com.
+For information: Stephanie Cook, interim president and CEO, South Carolina ETV, email@example.com, or Maria Rodillo, executive assistant and board liaison, NETA, firstname.lastname@example.org.